functionland/fula-sec/README.md

 #
 The Fula-sec library allows you to create DID (Decentrlized-ID) and Encript/Decypt by using `Ed25519` and `EDHD` algorithms.

-`Ed25519` KeyPairs are used for creating DID, PID (Peer-Id), JWE/JWET/JWT signing identity of token which is passed as `iss:` attribyte of the payload.
+`Ed25519` KeyPairs are used for creating DID, JWE/JWET/JWT signing identity of token which is passed as `iss:` attribyte of the payload.
 In same way opposite side user can verify or/and decrypt by passing their own KeyPair.

 ## Installation